oppia/oppia-web-developer-docs/Running-Tests.md

 **Troubleshooting**

 If you run into a "seleniumProcess.pid undefined" error when running the e2e tests, try installing/updating Java Runtime Environment and Java Development Kit on your local machine.
-This should resolve the issue -- see discussion in [issue #1824](https://github.com/oppia/oppia/issues/1824#issuecomment-219192563).
+This should resolve the issue -- see discussion in [#1824](https://github.com/oppia/oppia/issues/1824#issuecomment-219192563).